COMING SOON (still compiling this page)

 NAVIGATOR: Can’t be me, I’m allergic to pancakes.

-eg when it's apparent something funny or naughty is about to happen, and the actor knows and will make it happen, they can turn and grin mischievously to the audience, with a double eyebrow rise, before moving into the action. - Include the occasional cultural reference (TV movies commercials) as long as they are not too distracting.
-Also include the occasional local reference, about someone in your church, for a giggle - but do so with respect and thoughtfully.
+eg when it's apparent something funny or naughty is about to happen, and the actor knows and will make it happen, they can turn and grin mischievously to the audience, with a double eyebrow rise, before moving into the action.
+Or turning to the audience and asking for their feedback, like 'Kids should I pull the leaver or push the leaver?" - Cultural references.
+Include the occasional cultural reference (famous TV/movie/book quotations) as long as they are not too distracting.
+Also you can include the occasional local reference, about someone in your church, for a giggle - but do so with respect and thoughtfully.

-- Include a layer for kids, and also a layer for adults to muse on, a layer on the topic.
+- Deep Layers.
+Include a layer for kids, and also a layer for adults to muse on, and even a third very deep or artistic layer not everyone will spot.
+This engages everyone if pulled off.